tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-data-storrytelling.md

 </p>

 ## Advanced User Case: Interactive Data Exploration with R Shiny and Plotly
-In this advanced section of the tutorial, we merge the interactive strengths of `R Shiny` with `Plotly`'s dynamic visualization capabilities.
-This part is a natural extension of what is discussed so far in this article, taking you into the realm of sophisticated dashboard creation.
+In this section of the article, we merge the interactive strengths of `R Shiny` with `Plotly`'s dynamic visualization capabilities.

 You'll learn how to combine `Plotly`'s features with `R Shiny`'s interactivity to create dashboards that allow users to explore data in an immersive way.
 For example, selecting different regions or time periods will dynamically update the visualization to reflect current economic and social trends.
 This integration not only enhances user interaction with hover tooltips and responsive filtering but also elevates the aesthetic appeal of your visualizations.

+{{% example %}}

+The provided code guides you through building an interactive dashboard focused on global trends, such as the relationship between adolescent fertility rates and female school enrollment.
+The dashboard allows for dynamic exploration, enabling users to select specific years or regions and observe the changes in these indicators over time.

+{{% /example %}}

 {{% codeblock %}}
 ```R